Property Insurance: FAQ

 - Is my property owner responsible for damage to my personal property if there is a fire?

 - Is replacement cost the same as the sale price of a home?

 If you have a question about insurance law, contact an insurance law attorney in Sarasota, FL.
-The attorneys at Germain Law Group are here to answer your questions and help you obtain justice in your case.
-Let us put our experience to work for you.
+Attorney Michael B. Germain is here to answer your questions and help you obtain justice in your case.
+Let him put his experience to work for you.